Why is our light roasting profile special?

 How is coffee made?

 As you may know, coffee is from a coffee tree.
-It is made as a coffee cherry, and people pick them up and do a few processing steps to get a green coffee bean (seed).
+It is made as a coffee cherry, and people pick it up and do a few processing steps to get a green coffee bean (seed).
 And what we drink is made from the roasted coffee bean, entirely different from its original form.
 This means roasting affects a lot to let us experience the flavour of the coffee.

 How does roasting impact the flavour of the coffee?